FriendUPCloud/friendup/Readme.md

 Friend OS v1.3.0, "Helium"
 ==========================

-*NB1*: Friend OS v1.3.0, "Helium", is just around the corner.
-While it has been in development, this readme has become a bit outdated.
-Please head over to [this link](https://github.com/FriendUPCloud/friendup/tree/release/1.3.0) to check out the next release, if you want to get your hands dirty.

 *NB2*: For extended functionality and related Friend projects such as the Android app refer [here](https://github.com/FriendSoftwareLabs).

 ---